 6. The missing Sustainable Development Goal: enabling social innovations

 7. The state as enabler of social innovations

-Olivier De Schutter is the United Nationas Special Rapporteur on Extreme Poverty and Human Rights.
-Previous he served as Secretary General of the International Federation for Human Rights (FIDH) and the United Nations Special Rapporteur on the Right to Food, a mandate which he fulfilled between 2008 and 2014.
-He is also a Professor of Law at UCLouvain and at SciencesPo, France and is a member of the Global Law School Faculty at New York University, USA.
-He is the co-editor of the Routledge Handbook of Food as a Commons (Routledge, 2018).
+Olivier De Schutter is the United Nations Special Rapporteur on Extreme Poverty and Human Rights.
+De Schutter previous served as Secretary General of the International Federation for Human Rights (FIDH) and the United Nations Special Rapporteur on the Right to Food, a mandate which he fulfilled between 2008 and 2014.
+He is also a Professor of Law at UCLouvain and at SciencesPo, France, and is a member of the Global Law School Faculty at New York University, USA.
+He is the co-editor of the Routledge Handbook of Food as a Commons (2018).

-Tom Dedeurwaerdere is Professor of Philosophy of Science at the Université catholique de Louvain (UCL), Louvain-la-Neuve, Belgium.
-He is director of the research unit BIOGOV and co-founder of the centre for the open partnership research on Ecological and Social Transition.
+Tom Dedeurwaerdere is Professor of Philosophy of Science at the Universite catholique de Louvain (UCL), Louvain-la-Neuve, Belgium.
+He is director of the research unit BIOGOV and co-founder of the Open partnership research on Ecological and Social Transition.
 He is the author of Sustainability Science for Strong Sustainability (2014).